 Use the OEM BMW Engine Coolant recommended in your owner's manual mixed 50/50.

 Not all aftermarket coolant is compatible with BMW cars.
 Here are a few coolant/antifreeze brands that are compatible with BMW:

-Tap water will work, but it is not recommended because it can introduce impurities, minerals and also cause corrosion to the cooling system over time.
+Tap water will work, but it is not recommended because it can introduce impurities and minerals and cause corrosion to the cooling system.

 Should I drive my BMW with the coolant warning light on?

 NO. If the temperature gets above normal or you get a warning light that the engine is overheating, stop driving your BMW.
 Get it towed to a mechanic ASAP.